omvmike/fake-entity-service/README.md

 This is a fake entity service that can be used for testing purposes.
 The aim is simplify database data generation for integration and end-to-end tests.

-This library is inspired by Laravel's [factory](https://laravel.com/docs/8.x/database-testing#introduction) functionality.
+This library is inspired by Laravel's [factory](https://laravel.com/docs/8.x/database-testing#introduction).

 ### Installation